zblackstone11/tennis_elo_camp/README.md

 # Tennis Elo Camp Tracker

 A command-line tool to track player ratings for a tennis camp using a games-weighted Elo system.
-Supports singles and doubles matches, tiebreaks, super-tiebreaks, match history logging, and player management.
+Supports singles and doubles matches, explicit tiebreaks, multi-set matches, match history logging, and player management.

 ## Project Structure